How to start Brewing? we help you choose

 1. Mixing: Empty the malt extract into the keg and add some cold water.
 Now add boiling hot water and shake the keg vigorously to combine the malt extract with water and get the wort.Buy Beer Recipe Kits

-2. Fermenting: Cool the fermenter in an ice-bath.
-When the temperature reaches 24-26°C (for ale) or 14-16°C (for lager), add the yeast.
-Place the fermenter away from direct sunlight maintaining 20-23°C (for lager, 10-12°C) temperature.
+2. Fermenting: Cool the fermenter in an ice bath.
+When the temperature reaches 24-26°C (for ale) or 14-16°C (for a lager), add the yeast.
+Place the fermenter away from direct sunlight maintaining 20-23°C (for a lager, 10-12°C) temperature.
 Leave it undisturbed for 7 days.Buy Fermenting Kits

 4. Condition: Keep the bottles away for about 2 weeks for the brew to mature and condition.
 This brings out the flavors better and also provides the fizz.
 At the end of the fortnight, refrigerate and sample your brew!